 Full Payment Plan

-The tuition balance is paid in full before the first day of instruction.
+Payment of the complete tuition balance before the first day of instruction.

 Deferred Payment Plan

-Participation in the Deferred Payment Plan is subject to an administration fee of $100.
-The administration fee is added to the tuition balance and the total balance is paid according to the following schedule:
+Students pay a $100 administration fee to take part in this plan.
+This fee is added to the tuition balance.
+Students pay the total balance according to the following schedule:

-- The 1st payment is due the day before the first day of instruction, and amounts to 50% of the total balance due.
+- First payment is due the day before the first day of instruction.
+This is 50% of the total balance due.
 This payment may be in the form of Federal Student Aid.

-- The 2nd payment is due at the beginning of the fourth month of instruction, and amounts to 25% of the total balance due
+- Second payment is due at the beginning of the fourth month of instruction.
+This is 25% of the total balance due.

-- The 3rd payment is due at the beginning of the seventh month of instruction, and amounts to 25% of the total balance due.
+- Third payment is due at the beginning of the seventh month of instruction.
+This is 25% of the total balance due.

-The student agrees to pay a $150 registration security deposit in order to register (and reserve a seat) in the Program.
-The registration security deposit will be applied toward tuition payments, and should be paid upon receipt of a letter of acceptance from the CNWSMT.
-If the registration security deposit is not paid, the student forfeits his/her seat in the Program.
+We charge a registration security deposit of $100 to register and reserve a seat in the program.
+This deposit goes towards tuition payments.
+Students must pay deposit upon receipt of a letter of acceptance from the CNWSMT.
+If the deposit is not paid, the student forfeits his/her seat in the program.

-In addition to satisfying all Admissions requirements, all students are required to meet with our Financial Aid Administrator and have a complete financial plan in place before starting classes.
-For more information about tuition at the Center for Natural Wellness School of Massage Therapy please contact our Financial Aid office at (518) 489-4026 or email email@example.com.
+In addition to satisfying all Admissions requirements, incoming students must meet with our Financial Aid Administrator.
+It is required that they have a completed financial plan in place before starting classes.
+For more information about tuition, please contact our Financial Aid office at (518) 489-4026 or email email@example.com.